motdotla/writings/articles/notions.md

 Ride share system for small/medium groups built on top of telegram

 Database system that deletes data after a set period of time by default.
 Ephemeral data - similar to human memory.
 Redis does allow for this but it is not default.

+From my niece - "app that makes you great selfies.
+People would pay like $20 for that app".
+Could use studies of [facial symmetry](http://en.wikipedia.org/wiki/Facial_symmetry) combined with slightly adjusting minor points along the face to adjust your face to a more symetrical you.
+Automatic photoshop effectively.